TuSight/.github/profile/README.md

 > **Ensemble Intelligence for Clinical Decision Support**

-TuSight is an AI-augmented medical imaging platform designed to assist doctors in underserved communities with MRI tumor detection and segmentation.
+> TuSight is an AI-augmented medical imaging platform powered with **Ensemble Intelligence for Clinical Decision Support** designed to assist oncologists and radiologists with MRI cancer detection and segmentation.

 ---